ionic-team/ionic-portals/website/docs/what-is-a-portal.md

 #### Ionic Portals is not framework/toolkit for building entire applications using web code only

-Ionic Portals is used to embded web experiences in native codebases on Android and iOS.
+Ionic Portals is used to embed web experiences in native codebases on Android and iOS.
 If you want to use HTML, CSS, and Javascript for an entire mobile application, try out [Capacitor](https://capacitorjs.com/docs/getting-started).